 Stages and bridges

 My conceptual framework draws on Robert Kegan’s model of adult cognitive, affective, and social development.
 (I recently posted a summary elsewhere.
-This metablog post won’t make sense unless you understand Kegan’s model, so read that post first, if you haven’t already!)
+This metablog post will be easier to understand if you know Kegan’s model, so it will be helpful read that post first.)

 Kegan describes three stages of adult development (numbered 3, 4, and 5).
 We could call them pre-rational, rational, and meta-rational.
 These stages are distinctive, internally consistent, relatively-well-functioning modes for organizing one’s thinking, one’s self, and one’s relationships.
 They might be described as “islands of psychological stability.”
 To progress from one island to the next, you must cross a heaving sea of psychological confusion, in which the previous mode no longer seems functional, but you cannot yet operate in the next mode reliably.
 These stage transitions are emotionally and cognitively difficult, and typically take several years, during which one may think, feel, and act inconsistently.